 1) Every person in the world has a Guardian Angel (whether Christian or not)

-It is believed by theologians and confirmed in the YOUCAT that "every person receives from God a guardian angel" (no. 55).
-This is consistent with Holy Scripture, the teachings of Saints Thomas Aquinas, Basil and Jerome, as well as the experiences of non-Christians who believe they were helped by a Guardian Angel.
+It is believed by theologians and confirmed by YOUCAT that "every person receives a guardian angel from God" (n.
+55).
+This is consistent with Holy Scripture, the teachings of Saints Thomas Aquinas, Basil, and Jerome, as well as the experiences of non-Christians who believe they were helped by a Guardian Angel.
 The Christian life has taught us about these beings of light.

 Mike Aquilina writes about such an experience from a friend he met in his book Angels of God: